laro/Cilia/2 Standard Lib/7 Console IO.md

 - input uses `ReadConsole`,
 - output uses `WriteConsole`.

-If the handle is redirected to a file or pipe:
+If the handle is a file or pipe:
 - input uses `ReadFile`,
 - output uses `WriteFile`.